lowjustin/ensign-pre-assessment/README.md

 If you need to change the default settings, you can edit the `./docker-compose.yml` file.

 ### Back-end (`assignment-2-back-end`)
-The back-end is built on *NodeJS* with the *Express* framework.
+The back-end is built on *NodeJS (v17.2.0)* with the *Express* framework.
 We use *TypeScript* for part of our application to provide type annotation and checking.

 #### Setup instructions
 1. In a new terminal instance/window, open the `assignment-2-back-end` folder of this repository